-LEADING OFF: Altuve has virus, Yelich ailing, Kazmar dropped
+LEADING OFF: A’s go for 14th in row, Altuve tested positive

 AILING ASTROS

-Houston second baseman José Altuve says he’s tested positive for COVID-19 but hasn’t felt badly and hopes to return to the lineup soon.
+Houston second baseman José Altuve says he tested positive for COVID-19 but hasn’t felt ill and hopes to return to the lineup soon.

 The 2017 AL MVP was among five Astros who were placed on the COVID-19 list on April 14.
 The four other players were back on the active roster within a few days.

-It’s unclear how much time Altuve will need before playin again.
+It’s unclear how much time Altuve will need before playing again.
 He said he received the first dose of one of the two-dose COVID-19 vaccines before testing positive, and that he has no idea how he contracted the virus.

 Altuve is hitting .318 with one homer, three doubles and five RBIs in 11 games.